michaeljymsgutierrez/trick-your-boss/README.md

 ## How to use it

-1. Clone this repository or download the source code.
+1.  **Download from Releases:** You can download the latest `.zip` file from the [Releases page](https://github.com/michaeljymsgutierrez/trick-your-boss/releases).
+Extract the contents to a folder.
 2. Open Chrome and go to `chrome://extensions`.
 3. Enable "Developer mode".
-4. Click on "Load unpacked" and select the `src` directory.
+4. Click on "Load unpacked" and select the extracted `src` directory.
 5. Click on the extension icon in the toolbar to open the popup.
 6. Click "Start Pretending" to enable the auto-reloading feature.
 7. Click "Stop Pretending" to disable it.